taken0404/PIDMotor/README.md

 # PIDMotor
-Arduino library for communicating and controlling DC motors using PID control loops
+Arduino library for communicating and controlling DC motors with encoders using PID control loops